base2arthur/rule-matrix/README.md

 It removes the need for complex if statements and allows business users to define the rules easier
 ## How to use it

+## Handlebars ability
+The engine now has the ability to replace text in the rules with data passed in.
+Useful to limit the number of situations required to be recorded

 ```
 var rules = require("rule-matrix")